MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/bots-and-tabs.md

 Apps must have a consistent user identifier for both bot and tab, and that the user is authenticated in both contexts, such as through [single sign-on (SSO)](~/concepts/authentication/authentication.md).

 Though there might be different ways authentication without SSO, such as through a custom authentication provider, where a user must sign-in from both the tab and bot.
-SSO helps the user experience more seamlessly integrated, which is imperative for this sort of copilot-like integration.
+SSO helps the user experience more seamlessly integrated, which is imperative for this sort of Copilot like integration.

 > [!Note]
 > We strongly recommend using SSO to create a unified login between the tab and the bot.